-In an object-oriented environment, objects take on an active role in a system.
+In an object oriented environment, objects take on an active role in a system.
 All objects stand in relationship to others on whom they rely for services and control.
-The relationship among objects is based on the assumption each makes about the otherobjects, including what operations can be performed and what behavior results.
-Three types of relationships among objects are:
+The relationship among objects is based on the assumption each makes about the other objects, including what operations can be performed and what behavior results.
+Threetypes of relationships among objects are :

 - Association: How are objects associated?
-This information will guide using designing classes. - Super-sub structure (also known as generalization hierarchy): How are objects organized into super classes and subclasses?
-This information provides us the direction of inheritance. - Aggregation and a-part-of structure: What is the composition of complex classes?
+This information will guide usin designing classes. - Super-sub structure (also known as generalization hierarchy) : How areobjects orgainsed into super classes and subclasses?
+This information provides us the direction of inheritance. - Aggregation and a-part-of structure : What is the composition of complex classes?
 This information guides us in defining mechanisms that properly manage object within-object.

-Generally, the relationships among objects are known as associations.
+Generally, The relationships among objects are known as associations.

 The hierarchical or super-sub relation allows the sharing of properties or inheritance.

-A-part-of structure is a familiar means of organizing components of a bigger object.
+A- part-of structure is a familiar means of organizing components of a bigger object.